nonsignificantp/whatsparser/README.md

 ## Looping

-WhatsParser also offer the posibility of iterate through the object using various functions.
-When iterating over `messages` a copy is made of all messages stored and iteration and changes ocurrs over this copy.
+WhatsParser also offer the possibility of iterate through the object using various functions.
+When iterating over `messages` a copy is made of all messages stored and iteration and changes occurs over this copy.
 It is possible to change the data store inside `messages` by assigning the results of the iteration to `messages.data`.

 ### Filter messages